jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.3.6.1 =
+* BUG FIX: Answer toggling should not animate
+* BUG FIX: When "Display score as percentage", ranking should still work

 = 1.3.6 =
 * NEW: applies WordPress filters to quiz fields - allowing for shortcodes in quiz content!!
 Thanks [@nfreear](https://github.com/nfreear)!